-- You vote with your dollar.
+- You vote with your pound.
 You help improve the transparency and ethics in sourcing simply through your wallet.
 One of the greatest moments of your life can also serve as one small step towards a better world.

 - You learn.
 Knowledge is power.
 Making the right decision, when it comes to such a high value purchase, is knowing you had all the facts about the jewellery piece before you placed your order.

 What’s a conflict diamond and what do we mean by “ethically sourced”?

 A conflict or ‘blood’ diamond is a diamond that comes from areas—particularly in central and western Africa—controlled by rebel factions opposed to recognised governments and are illegally traded to fund war and violence.

 What does it mean to purchase a blood diamond?
 Leonardo DiCaprio helped bring the term to the attention of the media and general public thanks to the 2006 Oscar-nominated film, Blood Diamond—but is this a factual representation of the diamond industry?
 Well, some parts are, and some are not.
 We would like to share with you the “real” status of conflict diamonds, both historically and their status today.